seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 such as ``ADD %EAX, %EBX``, in X86 is actually equivalent to ``%EAX = %EAX +
 %EBX``.

-In order to produce correct code, LLVM must convert three address instructions that represent two address instructions into true two address instructions.
-LLVM provides the pass ``TwoAddressInstructionPass`` for this specific purpose.
+In order to produce correct code, LLVM37 must convert three address instructions that represent two address instructions into true two address instructions.
+LLVM37 provides the pass ``TwoAddressInstructionPass`` for this specific purpose.
 It must be run before register allocation takes place.
 After its execution, the resulting code may no longer be in SSA form.
 This happens, for instance, in